 - The Birthplace will be a location for research and the delivery of learning and public programmes to support community regeneration and international development

 - Our Collection which will be exhibited will be restored and we will manage the restoration of the rest of our Collection

 - Improved interpretation which will be aimed at helping people understand and enjoy heritage

 - We will record and make our heritage available on-site and on-line

 - In meeting our combined Project Outcomes we will generate a number of community benefits to Blantyre and the wider area

 The Birthplace Project capitalises on the significant levels of awareness and enthusiasm for Livingstone and the site, following the success of the Bi-Centenary Programme and the widespread support and goodwill from various agencies, locally and from both Scottish and UK governments.

 Latest Project Video Update

-Please Subscribe to our newsletter to receive updates about the centre's reopening.
+Please Subscribe to our newsletter to receive updates about the Birthplace's reopening.

-Whilst the Birthplace Project Renovations are taking place the Centre is closed, however, the Parklands and Grounds are open 7 days a week for visitors to come and enjoy.
+Whilst the renovations are taking place the Birthplace is closed, however, the parkland and grounds are open 7 days a week for visitors to come and enjoy.